think-vishal/think-vishal/README.md

 ###

 <p align="left">My name is Vishal Narang.
-I am a dedicated developer with 6+ years of experience in JS stack development.</p>
+I am a dedicated developer with 6+ years of experience in JS tech stack development.</p>

 ###